ctcl-bregis/ctclsite-python/config/projects/mct_1/content.md

 In 2020, this was a massive undertaking given my skillset at the time.
 All of the planning was done within LaTeX formatted documents.

 ## Construction
 The case was built from plywood reused from a 50-60's era phono radio system.
 The front bezel was reused from a digital photo frame and consisted of (presumably) solid aluminum.
-The case was put together using hot glue.
+The case was put together using hot glue and wood screws.

-The end result was quite heavy, usually requiring two hands to hold the device.
+The end result was quite heavy and possibly dangerous, usually requiring two hands to hold the device.

 ## Legacy